skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Endo doesn't know where Garret is.
 The two of them were fleeing south when the Alidian soldiers attempted to arrest them in Crossway.
 Endo fought them so that Garret could escape.
 Their goal was to get off the island.
-Where would Garret go after Endo was catpured?
+Where would Garret go after Endo was captured?
 They check the
 map:

 ![](images/map_mar_tesaro.gif)